bartzaalberg/BattleTalentBaseProjects/README.md

 ## Important changes

-Here are some tips to help you make beautifull mods.
+Here are some important things that you need to watch while creating mods.

 ### Prefixes